Berta Cáceres: Family seeks justice

 "Berta said, 'Well, we always have happiness to help us keep moving forward.
 They can't take that away'.
 That became her slogan," says Spring.

-Cáceres' nephew continues fighting to keep her name in the eyes of the government, and he says that although they have made arrests linked to her death, they must do more to bring justice for her and her family.
+Cáceres' nephew continues fighting to keep her case on the government's radar, and he says that although they have made arrests linked to her death, they must do more to bring justice for her and her family.

-This week, the president of Honduras, Juan Orlando Hernandez that the executive power is available to provide support to the prosecutor's office and added that the government of Honduras will do everything they can to get justice.
+This week, the president of Honduras, Juan Orlando Hernandez, said that the executive power is available to provide support to the prosecutor's office and added that the government of Honduras will do everything they can to get justice.

 To date, eight people have been detained by the authorities in connection to Cáceres' death, including the man who managed the Agua Zarca dam project for Desarrollos Energeticos.